19hours/sg-statutes/Acts/Presidential Elections Act.md

 32A\.—(1) All the sealed ballot boxes containing the votes cast at any overseas polling station must arrive at the office of the Returning Officer in Singapore not later than 10 days after polling day at an election in order for those votes to be counted.

+[19/2001]

 (2) The Returning Officer shall make arrangements for the votes cast by overseas electors to be counted at such place or places in Singapore as he directs under section 31A(1A).

+[19/2001]

 (3) Subject to subsection (1), such arrangements shall provide for the counting of votes cast by overseas electors in the presence of the candidates and their counting agents as attend as soon as practicable after all the sealed ballot boxes used at overseas polling stations during the poll have been received by the Returning Officer in Singapore.

+[19/2001]

 (4) Sections 32, 32B and 33 shall apply to the counting (including recounting, if any) of the votes cast by overseas electors.

+[19/2001]

-(5) Where the Returning Officer has made a declaration under section 32(8)(b) or (8D)(b), the number of votes given by overseas electors to each candidate shall be added to the number declared by the Returning Officer as the number of votes cast in Singapore, respectively, for each candidate, and the Returning Officer shall forthwith declare the candidate to whom the greatest total number of votes cast to be elected.
+(5) Where the Returning Officer has made a declaration under section 32(8)(b) or (8D)(b), the number of votes given by overseas electors to each candidate shall be added to the number declared by the Returning Officer as the number of votes cast in Singapore, respectively, for each candidate, and the Returning Officer shall immediately declare the candidate to whom the greatest total number of votes cast to be elected.

+[19/2001]

 (6) After the Returning Officer has made any declaration under subsection (5), he shall ensure that the following procedures are complied with: